gatsbyjs/gatsby/docs/tutorial/wordpress-image-tutorial.md

 }
 ```

-Here’s an example query for generating different sizes of an image:
+Here's an example query for generating different sizes of an image:

 ```graphql
 {